 Dr. Sarah Kertz, PhD

-*I will be on medical leave until July 2021 and am not taking new clients at this time.* When anxiety starts to take over, many people feel stuck and overwhelmed.
-We avoid in the short term but in the long term our worlds get smaller.
+When anxiety starts to take over, it’s normal to feel stuck and overwhelmed.
+You may avoid in the short term and in the long term your world gets smaller and smaller.
 Relationships suffer because anxiety makes us irritable, restless, and distracted.
 Maybe you feel like you just can’t relax or you’re having trouble sleeping.
 I’m here to help.

 I use Cognitive Behavioral Therapy and Exposure and Response Prevention for anxiety and OCD.
 With this treatment we’ll dive in together to understand how your anxiety works for you.
 We’ll work as a team to map out what your anxiety looks like and how it’s getting in the way.
 Your treatment process is collaborative—we work together on this!

 I work best with women who are so sick of their anxiety or OCD that they’re ready to make working on it a priority.